stephen1hong/Train-your-own-data-for-detectiong-your-custom-objects-using-Yolo/README.md

 *  git clone Yolo_mark at https://github.com/AlexeyAB/Yolo_mark

 2) compile
-* To compile in directory: /darknet make
+* To compile in directory: /darknet, run such command: make
-* To compile in directory: /Yolo_mark
+* To compile in directory: /Yolo_mark, run such commands: cmake . make
-cmake .
-make
 ./linux_mark.sh [for testing a GUI open for manual labelling]